christianbagaya/jQueryColorGame/README.md

 # jQueryColorGame

-##This project was done for the purpuse of learning about js in particular Dom manipulation and jQuery.
+##This project was done for the purpuse of learning about js in particular Dom manipulation and jQuery